 Since such exceptions may prompt a Bank Department analyst reviewing the Self-Examination to call the preparer, participants are encouraged to provide explanations when they submit their input reports.
-The financial analysts can be reached at 501-324-9019 or at <a href="maintenantmemorial-financ
+The financial analysts can be reached at 501-324-9019 or at financial-state.ar.us.